Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 Because the icon is using “localhost” and not the FQDN of the server, you will get an invalid SSL certificate error, as shown in Figure 29.

-Under Horizon Console (HTML5), click Always use this option, and then click the Launch button, as shown in Figure 31.
+Under Horizon Console (HTML5), click Always use this option and click the Launch button, as shown in Figure 31.

 Note: The Flex console is deprecated, so don’t use it.